jorbeck2000/C-Projects/README.md

 # C-Projects

-This is the Reppo if my facorit c++ projects
+This is the Reppo if my favorite c++ projects